I like variety—so along with writing on a daily basis, I also walk a collection of motley hounds and actually get paid

 - Temperament: Very loyal, independent, highly intelligent and strong-willed.

 - Where its found: Primarily in the grazing lands of Italy, but also, wherever in the world flocks need protection.

 Human Interaction With Abruzzese Sheepdogs

 Although the is breed known for its qualities of loyalty and friendliness, it is worth bearing in mind that this breed is also a working dog and as such should always be treated with respect.
 The most likely place you are likely to come across the breed, apart from dog shows and local festivals in Italy, is out in the countryside where the vast majority of the dogs are employed.

 Although Abruzzese Sheepdogs are primarily found in Abruzzo and the Maremma regions of Italy, you may also find them dotted around Europe (or the greater world) wherever livestock and local predators are likely to come into contact.
 Many of these areas, such as the Abruzzo region with its mountains, valleys and high vistas are excellent walking and cycling country, so the chances of human/sheepdog interaction is increased.

 Here are a few tips for dealing with the situation, should you come across a group of Abruzzese Sheepdogs in the wild.

 - They Are in Work Mode: First of all, remember, if you meet with a group of the dogs while hiking or cycling in Italy, they will be in ‘work mode’, and their work is to protect the flock (who will be nearby).
 Don’t make the mistake of seeing them as pets.

 - Stop and Let Them Adjust: They will bark, loudly and aggressively; you are a potential predator, their job as guardians of the flock is to protect.
 This is their first and most successful strategy when meeting any potential threat, so don’t panic as this is normal behaviour.
-In this situation, stop immediately when you come across the dogs and flock, give them time to access the situation, remember they are an intelligent breed.
+In this situation, stop immediately when you come across the dogs and flock, give them time to assess the situation, remember they are an intelligent breed.
 Don’t wave or shout at them, your job is to let them know that you are not a threat.